raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

 So obviously, both languages have the same kind of lexical scope everyone agrees on: A parameter to a function is its own thing even if the function is nested inside another function with a  parameter that has the same name.
 So where is the disagreement?

 Well, JavaScript has at least four different ways to declare a variable.
 A parameter is one.
-Nobody's talking about this one, (even though you'd think that anyone pointing fingers out to be thorough enough to bring it up):
+A function declaration (as opposed to anonymous function expression) is another:

 ```JavaScript
 function howComeNamedFunctionsWereLeftOut (foo) {